 Letter to Parents for School Meal Programs

 Children need healthy meals to learn.
 New Paltz Central School District offers healthy meals every school day.
-Breakfast costs $2.20 for elementary & $2.45 for secondary; lunch costs $3.20 for elementary and $3.45 for secondary.
+Breakfast costs $2.30 for elementary and $2.55 for secondary; lunch costs $3.30 for elementary and $3.55 for secondary.
 Your children may qualify for free meals or for reduced price meals.
-Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals at no charge.
+Students in New York State that are approved for reduced price meals will receive breakfast and lunch meals and snacks served through the Afterschool Snack Program at no charge.
+Below are common questions and answers to help you with the application process.

 - CAN FOSTER CHILDREN GET FREE MEALS?
 Yes, foster children that are under the legal responsibility of a foster care agency or court, are eligible for free meals.
 Any foster child in the household is eligible for free meals regardless of income.
 Foster children may also be included as a member of the foster family if the foster family chooses to also apply for benefits for other children.
 Including children in foster care as household members may help other children in the household qualify for benefits.
 If non-foster children in a foster family are not eligible for free or reduced price meal benefits, an eligible foster child will still receive free benefits.

 - Can homeless, runaway, and migrant children get free meals?
 Yes, children who meet the definition of homeless, runaway, or migrant qualify for free meals.
-If you haven’t been told your children will get free meals, please call or e-mail Janety Encarnacion, Director of Pupil Personnel Services (845) 256-4040 to see if they qualify.
+If you haven’t been told your children will get free meals, please call or e-mail Kathy Coughlin, Director of PPS/SE 845-256-4040 to see if they qualify.

 - SHOULD I FILL OUT AN APPLICATION IF I RECEIVED A LETTER THIS SCHOOL YEAR SAYING MY CHILDREN ARE APPROVED FOR FREE MEALS?
 Please read the letter you got carefully and follow the instructions.
 Call the school at 845-256-4050 if you have questions.

 - MY CHILD’S APPLICATION WAS APPROVED LAST YEAR.
 DO I NEED TO FILL OUT ANOTHER ONE?
 Yes.
-Your child’s application is only good for that school year and for up to the first 30 operating days of this school year.
+Your child’s application is only good for that school year and carried over for the first 30 operating days of this school year (or until a new eligibility determination is made, whichever comes first).
 You must send in a new application unless the school told you that your child is eligible for the new school year.
+If you do not send in a new application that is approved by the school or you have not been notified that your child is eligible for free meals, your child will be charged the full price for meals.

-- I GET WIC.
+- I GET WOMEN, INFANTS AND CHILDREN (WIC) BENEFITS.
 CAN MY CHILD(REN) GET FREE MEALS?
 Children in households participating in WIC may be eligible for free or reduced price meals.
-Please fill out a FREE/REDUCED PRICE MEAL application.
+Please fill out an Application for Free and Reduced Price School Meals/Milk.

 - IF I DON’T QUALIFY NOW, MAY I APPLY LATER?
 Yes, you may apply at any time during the school year.
-For example, children with a parent or guardian who becomes unemployed may become eligible for free and reduced price meals if the household income drops below the income limit.
+For example, children with a parent or guardian who becomes unemployed or who experiences financial hardship mid-year may become eligible for free and reduced price meals if the household income drops below the income limit.

 - May I apply if someone in my household is not a U.S. citizen?
 Yes.
-You or your child(ren) do not have to be U.S. citizens to qualify for free or reduced price meals.
+You, your child(ren), or other household members do not have to be U.S. citizens to qualify for free or reduced price meals.

 - Who should I include as members of my household?
 You must include all people living in your household, related or not (such as grandparents, other relatives, or friends) who share income and expenses.
 You must include yourself and all children living with you.
 If you live with other people who are economically independent (for example, people who you do not support, who do not share income with you or your children, and who pay a pro-rated share of expenses), do not include them.